Cybereason/Logout4Shell/README.md

 The flaw has been dubbed “Log4Shell,”, and has the highest possible severity rating of 10.
 Software made or managed by the Apache Software Foundation (From here on just "Apache") is pervasive and comprises nearly a third of all web servers in the world—making this a potentially catastrophic flaw.
-The Log4Shell vulnerability CVE-2021-44228 was published on 12/9/2021 and allows remote code execution on vulnerabe servers.
+The Log4Shell vulnerability CVE-2021-44228 was published on 12/9/2021 and allows remote code execution on vulnerable servers.

 On 12/14/2001 the Apache software foundation disclosed CVE-2021-45046 which was patched in log4j version 2.16.0.